+Microphone jack A standard 3.5 mm mini microphone jack enables connection of a microphone or other device for audio input.

+Headphone jack

+A standard 3.5 mm mini headphone jack enables connection of stereo headphones or other device for audio output.
+When you connect headphones, the internal speaker is automatically disabled.

+LAN jack

-Ŷ Microphone jack A standard 3.5 mm mini microphone jack enables connection of a microphone or other device for audio input. $\cap$ Headphone jack A standard 3.5 mm mini headphone jack enables connection of a stereo headphone or other device for audio output.
-When you connect headphones, the internal speaker is automatically disabled. 물 LAN jack This jack lets you connect to a LAN.
-The adaptor has built-in support for Ethernet LAN (10 megabits per second, 10BASE-T), Fast Ethernet LAN (100 megabits per second, 100BASE-TX).
+This jack lets you connect to a LAN.
+The adaptor has built-in support for Ethernet LAN (10 megabits per second, 10BASE-T) and Fast Ethernet LAN (100 megabits per second, 100BASE-TX).
 The LAN has two indicators.
-Refer to Chapter 4, Operating Basics , for details.

-Do not connect any cable other than a LAN cable to the LAN jack.
-It could cause damage or malfunction.

-Do not connect the LAN cable to a power supply.
+- Do not connect any cable other than a LAN cable to the LAN jack.
+It could cause damage or malfunction. - Do not connect the LAN cable to a power supply.
 It could cause damage or malfunction.